What is Stellar?

 — The aim of Stellar’s blockchain is to facilitate transactions of any currency.

-— Any asset can be made into a token (even Fiat), and sent to another wallet using the Stellar blockchain, making it a perfect vehicle for remittances without borders.
+— Any asset can be made into a token (even Fiat), and sent to another Stellar wallet using the Stellar blockchain, making it a perfect vehicle for remittances without borders.

 — Ledger supports Stellar’s native token XLM – and now we’ll also support Stellar USDC token, bringing offline security together with the utility of Ledger Live.

 As another blockchain joins the crypto galaxy, Ledger is here to explain!

 The blockchain has the potential to establish a seamless economic framework, and one area where its utility comes to the fore is its ability to facilitate the transfer of value across borders – in blockchain, there are no borders.
-So unlike with fiat money, sending value from one state to another cna be frictionless.
+So unlike with fiat money, sending value from one state to another can be frictionless.
 Stellar blockchain is one network making this the focus of its efforts.

 In this article, we’ll take a deep dive into Stellar, its native currency Lumens and how the network is taking the cost, friction and waiting out of overseas fiat transfers.
 Let’s get into it.